Hackers Rest

 Following is an example of how to carry out the implementation of the break statement.

-The key thing to note about the above program is the addition of a label called :Increment.
+The key thing to note about the above script is the addition of a label called :Increment.
 When the value of index reaches 2, we want to skip the statement which echoes its value to the command prompt and directly just increment the value of index.

 Functions